Debt Instruments Meaning

 #2 – Bonds

-Bonds are just like the debentures, but the main difference is that bonds are used by government, central bank & large companies, and also these are backed by securities which means these have a charge over the company’s assets.
-These also have a fixed interest rate and the minimum period is also at least for 5 years.
+Bonds are just like the debentures, but the main difference is that bonds are used by government, central bank & large companies, and also these are backed by securities, which means these have a charge over the company’s assets.
+These also have a fixed interest rate, and the minimum period is also at least 5 years.

 #3 – Long-Term Loans

-This is another method which is used by companies to get loans from banks, financial institutions.
-This is not as much a favorable option method of financing as the companies have to mortgage its assets to banks or financial institutions.
-And also the Interest rates are too high as compared to Debentures.
+It is another method which is used by companies to get loans from banks, financial institutions.
+It is not as much a favorable option method of financing as the companies have to mortgage its assets to banks or financial institutions.
+And also, the Interest rates are too high as compared to Debentures.

 #4 – Mortgage

 Under this option, the company can raise funds by mortgaging their assets with anyone either from other companies, individuals, banks, financial institutions.
 These have a higher rate of interest in funding the companies.
 The interest of the party providing funds is secured as they have a charge over the asset being mortgaged.

 These are those instruments which generally used by the companies for their day to day activities and working capital requirements of the companies.
 The period of financing in this case of Instruments are generally less than 2-5 years.
 They don’t have any charge over the companies assets and also don’t have a high-interest liability on the companies.
 Examples are as follows:-

 #1 – Working Capital Loans